HulinCedric/diamond-kata/README.md

 - [Ron Jeffries approach](https://ronjeffries.com/articles/tdd-diamond)
 - And many more... search "diamond kata" on the web ;)

+#### Outside-in

+Outside-in approach drive development by starting with an acceptance test who expect from diamond, the final requirement.

+The acceptance test guide developers to prevent losing focus of the final goal.

+It is a little harder to find the path to the solution, because we are starting with the whole problem.
+By using, preparatory refactoring and TDD techniques, the solution can incrementally be driven by the acceptance test.

+There are three techniques for quickly getting to green:

+- Fake It: Return a constant and gradually replace constants with variables until you have real code.
+- Obvious Implementation: Type in the real implementation.
+- Triangulation: Only generalize code when we have two examples or more.

+In outside-in TDD, the acceptance test represents the outer loop.
+It is possible to create new unit test files for the inner loop, so to test classes behaviors that emerge during the implementation and refactoring of the outer loop requirement.

 ### Property-Driven Development

 In contrast to example-driven approach, property-driven idea is to validate an expected property of a system.
 It's a paint of the system behavior contour.

 Examples aren't necessary, a range of input will assert the property validity.